dkackman/DeviceOAuth2/README.md

 Also tested on Windows IoT Core (see example Facebook app).

-OAuth flow for scenarios with limited access to input devices or web browsers, like console apps, or IoT devices.
+OAuth flow for scenarios with limited access to input devices or web browsers, like console apps or IoT devices.

     IDeviceOAuth2 auth = new DeviceOAuth(EndPointInfo.Google, "scope", "client_id", "client_secret");

-    auth.AuthenticatePrompt += (o, e) =>
+    auth.PromptUser += (o, e) =>
     {
         Console.WriteLine("Go to this url on any computer:");
         Console.WriteLine(e.VerificationUri);